 Yes, you can integrate your HubSpot website and blog content with Google Analytics by adding your Google Analytics Tracking ID in your HubSpot settings.
 But this is only available for three set plans:

-That means that basic Google Analytics and HubSpot integration isn’t available for anyone unless they’re paying £729 per month.
-But don’t worry, there’s a workaround.
+That means that basic Google Analytics and HubSpot integration isn’t available for anyone unless they’re paying over £600 per month.

 On all plans, you can add tracking code to your website so that HubSpot can accurately track website visitors and update contacts based on activity.